ChiaraSapo/exp-rob-assignment3/README.md

-Next time: maybe implement the yaw, run for a long time.
+Next time: separate user in other node, run for a long time, create uml.

 # Software architecture